Atlan4/Fnirsi1013D/README.md

 Fnirsi1013D
 Oscilloscope  FNIRSI1013D alternative opensource firmware

-PLEASE download GUIDE to firmvare and read manual. (download manual, loader 1.1.3 and latest firmware)
+PLEASE download GUIDE for firmvare and read manual. (download manual, loader 1.1.3 and latest firmware)

 No one is responsible for anything, you do everything at your own risk.